 On April 29, 2010, the FDA approved Provenge (sipuleucel-T, Dendreon Corporation, Seattle, WA) for the treatment of asymptomatic or minimally symptomatic prostate cancer that has metastasized and is resistant to standard hormone treatment.
 The effectiveness of Provenge was studied in a randomized, double-blind, placebo-controlled, multi-center trial in patients with asymptomatic or minimally symptomatic metastatic HRPC.
 Eligible patients had metastatic disease in the soft tissue and/or bone with evidence of progression either at these sites or by serial PSA measurements.
 Exclusion criteria included visceral (liver, lung, or brain) metastases, moderate-to-severe prostate cancer-related pain, and use of narcotics for cancer-related pain.
 A total of 512 patients were randomized in a 2:1 ratio to receive Provenge (n = 341) or control (n = 171).
 The median age was 71 years, and 90 % of the patients were Caucasian; 35 % of patients had undergone radical prostatectomy, 54 % had received local radiotherapy, and 82 % had received combined androgen blockade.
 All patients had baseline testosterone levels less than 50 ng/ml; 48 % of patients were receiving bisphosphonates and 18 % had received prior chemotherapy, including docetaxel.
 A total of 82 % of patients had an Eastern Cooperative Oncology Group performance status of 0; 58 % had primary Gleason scores of 4 or more; 44 % had bone and soft tissue disease; 48 % had bone-only disease; 7 % had soft tissue-only disease; and 43 % had greater than 10 bony metastases.
 Patients treated with Provenge showed an increase in overall survival of 4.1 months.
 The median survival for patients receiving Provenge treatments was 25.8 months, as compared to 21.7 months for those who did not receive the treatment.
 Overall, Provenge reduced the risk of death by 22.5 % compared to the control group (HR = 0.775).

-The NCCN Prostate Panel added sipuleucel-T as a category 1 treatment recommendation for patients with castration-resistant prostate cancer.
-The NCCN guidelines (2012) state that sipuleucel-T is appropriate for patients with ECOG performance status 0-1.
-It is not recommended for patients with liver metastases and a life expectancy less than 6 months, as first-line treatment for asymptomatic disease, and as second-line treatment for minimally symptomatic disease.
+The NCCN Prostate Panel added sipuleucel-T as a category 1 recommendation for first-line treatment of asymptomatic patients with castration-resistant prostate cancer, and a 2a recommendation for second-line treatment for minimally symptomatic patients.
+The NCCN guidelines (2013) state that sipuleucel-T is appropriate for patients with ECOG performance status 0-1.
+It is not recommended for patients with liver metastases or a life expectancy less than 6 months.

 Provenge is administered intravenously in a 3-dose schedule administered at about 2-week intervals (range of 1 to 15 weeks).
 It is administered over a period of about 60 minutes.
 Almost all of the patients who received Provenge had some type of adverse reaction.
 Common adverse reactions included back pain, chills, fatigue, fever, headache, joint ache, and nausea.
 The majority of adverse reactions were mild or moderate in severity.
 Serious adverse reactions, reported in about 25 % of the patients receiving Provenge, included some acute infusion reactions and stroke.
 Cerebrovascular events, including hemorrhagic and ischemic strokes, were observed in 3.5 % of patients in the Provenge group compared with 2.6 % of patients in the control group.